 Brownfields and Land Revitalization in Region 10

 EPA Region 10 manages Brownfield programs in Washington, Idaho, Oregon and Alaska.
-On this page, you will find information specific to Region 10's Brownfields activities.
-Visit the national Brownfields Program web site for general information about the Brownfields Program and competitive grants
+On this page, you will find information specific to EPA's Brownfields activities in Region 10.

 - Brownfields Technical Assistance